Kheora

-Kheora is a village in the east-central part of Bangladesh.
+Kheore is a village in the east-central part of Bangladesh.
 It is located at Mehari Union under Kasba Upazila in Brahmanbaria District of Chittagong division.
 Administratively, the village is divided into Ward No. 7 and 8 of Mehari Union.
 The village is known as the birthplace of Hindu spiritual saint Anandamayi Ma.

 Demography

 According to the 2011 census, the total population of Kheora village is about 3697.

 Location

 It is bounded on the west by Purquil village, on the south-west by Bahar Aata, on the south by Bamutia and Bugir villages, on the east by Sonargaon and Deli villages and on the north-east by Pataisar village.
 Purquil, Bahar Aata and Bamutia are under the same union, while Bugir, Sonargaon, Deli and Pataisar are under Kharera Union.